openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 Today's gaps mostly fall into three categories:

-- HTML DOM, and the SVG DOM features added to the web platform when MDN was still in its infancy;
+- HTML DOM and SVG DOM features added to the web platform when MDN was still in its infancy;
 - non-interoperable features: APIs supported by only one or two browser engines;
 - single properties and methods that were forgotten when the interface was initially documented or added later.